DHTMLX/docs-kanban/docs/api/config/js_kanban_cardshape_config.md

 		- `label` - (optional) a priority name
 		- `color` - (required) a valid HEX code
 - `votes` - (optional) shows/hides **votes** on cards.
 If **true**, the corresponding control will be displayed in the editor
+- `css` - a function returns a css class that applies to cards conditionally
 - `headerFields` - (optional) an array of objects with the **custom fields** data.
 Here you can specify the following parameters:
 	- `key` - (required) a key of the custom field.
 It is used when configuring the Editor via the [editorShape](../js_kanban_editorshape_config) property
 	- `label` - (optional) a label of the custom field